HelpBot Assistant

 Sort columns externally

-The Grid component in Syncfusion’s Angular suite allows you to customize the sorting of columns and provides flexibility in sorting based on external interactions.
-You can sort columns, remove a sort column, and clear sorting using an external button click.
+The Grid component in Syncfusion’s Angular suite allows customization of column sorting and provides flexibility in sorting based on external interactions.
+Sort columns, remove a sort column, and clear sorting using an external button click.

 Add sort columns

-The following example demonstrates how to add sort columns to a grid.
-It utilizes the DropDownList component to select the column and sort direction.
+The following example demonstrates adding sort columns to a grid.
+The DropDownList component selects the column and sort direction.
 When an external button is clicked, the sortColumn method is called with the specified columnName, direction, and isMultiSort parameters.

 import { Component, OnInit, ViewChild } from '@angular/core';